learningequality/sushi-chef-better-world-ed/README.md

 * [Install pip](https://pypi.python.org/pypi/pip) if you don't have it already.

 * Run `pip install -r requirements.txt`

+## Source Data Import

+Use the script `utils/gsheet2localcsv.py` to regenerate the file `bwe_overall_database.csv` with the latest data from the BWE sheet.
+To run this script, you'll need the credentials file `credentials/client_secret.json` (ask Ivan).

+1. Edit the values of `BWE_SHEET_NAME` and `BWE_RANDE` in `utils/gsheet2localcsv.py`
+   to reflect the current state (which sheet is source data on? / how many rows are there?)

+2. Run the script

+      python utils/gsheet2localcsv.py

 ## Description
 A sous chef is responsible for scraping content from a source and putting it into a folder